CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - Before the next meeting we will need to add more to the files and work on the todos still.
 We are going to have todo some more research and try to use some of the sources here on campus to try and help us advance forward on this certain issue.
 - The obstacles that stand in our way currently are the todos that are still yet to be done.
 The todos will have to be completed before the end of the project for sure, and research will be needed in order for completion.

+Bill Ochieng

+I was able to add a yaml file and a Toml file to our documents that we would use to build our website on and deploy it using github.io.

 ### Stand-Up Meeting Four (11/17/2022)

 - What did you since last meeting?